-While the Seminary understands that marital situations are unique and divorce is a reality, the Seminary will allow anyone who is divorced to apply for the Associate of Occupational Studies.
-Certain courses within the AOS will, however, be relegated to those who are called and meet the qualifications of a pastor or overseer in 1 Timothy 3:1-7 and Titus 1:5-9 (men only, not divorced, spouse not divorced).
-The Seminary does not admit anyone as a student who has ever been divorced or whose spouse has ever been divorced in the Master programs or Doctoral programs.
+Divorced students may apply for the Associate of Occupational Studies degree.
+The Seminary does not admit anyone as a student who has ever been divorced or whose spouse has ever been divorced in the Master or Doctoral programs.
 This regulation applies without exception both to those who are innocent parties of divorce and to others.
 Such a policy does not judge the manner of life of any divorced person.

 Regulations Regarding Women Students

-The Seminary admits women as students to study only for the Associate of Occupational Studies degree.
+The Seminary admits women as students to study for the Associate of Occupational Studies degree and Master of Arts in Theology and Christian Education degrees.
 Degree programs designed to prepare students to serve as ordained pastors such as the Master of Divinity degree are available only to male students.
 This policy accords with the Seminary's conviction that the ordained pastor of a church must be male.
 Scriptural support is found in 1 Cor.
 11:3 ff; and 1 Tim.
 2:9-15.